 - Nearly 8% Danish?
 I knew there was some, but almost 10%?

 Well, it turns out, all I needed to do was check in with my Mom to see why these numbers made sense.
 As soon as I called her with the results and shared with her the Polish numbers, she sounded nonplussed.
 Casually, she said something akin to, “Oh, yeah.
-Well you know Grandma Corlett (my Grandpa Dick Corlett’s mother, her grandmother, my great-grandmother) was a (zero generation) Polish immigrant.
-Her last name was Shemansky.” ….
+Well you know Grandma Bauman (my mother’s grandmother) was a (zero generation) Polish immigrant.
+Her last name was Sapanski.” ….
 WHAT?!
 I sort of felt like Dorothy being told by Glinda the Good Witch AT THE END of Wizard of Oz that she could have tapped her heels together and gone home to Kansas anytime.
 “Mom, you mean to say you’ve known we were Polish this whole time and didn’t say anything?”
 So that surprise was apparently a mystery only to me, though I find it strange that it never came up in conversation.

 Where one nationality gains another must lose.
 In this case, the plurality of German I once thought I possessed has been reduced to just 15 percent (that is known).
 I don’t want to visit Germany any less for it.
 But I will have to break the news to my friend Volker Boehme, who stayed with my family as an exchange student when we were sophomores in high school.
 Apparently, I sold him a bill of goods and didn’t even know how wrong I was.
 At the same time, we can’t forget there remains 24.5 percent of me that 23andme could only come as close to calling “Broadly Northwestern European” and “Broadly European.”
 So, it is possible that I could have another 5-10% of German-ness in there.
 Then again, I may just be even more Scandinavian, or more Irish/Scottish/Manx. … or even more Polish!